 Show always beats tell… What artifact did they make to bring their design to life?
 And why did they choose to make that particular artifact?

 Job interviews are terrible for picking the right candidate.
 They’re easy to manipulate, and they’re not representative of the real challenges in your company, your team, or your projects.

 When I applied to work at User Intelligence, they gave me (in addition to the interview) a design challenge.
 They took a recently delivered project, simplified the brief, and gave me two weeks to work on it from home.
 It was great for the company, because they could see how well I handle a project that closely resembles my eventual work.
 It was great for me, because I get nervous at job interviews, and I could let my work do most of the “talking” for me.

 Some companies even hire people for a trial period.
 While this usually happens “by accident,” like when a current freelancer gets hired for a new position, some companies actually incorporate a trial into their hiring process.
 It’s great, because it gives candidates a chance to show their stuff in real projects with their real team.
-Notice I say hire for a trial period: be extremely wary of anyone who asks you to work for free!
+The key word here is hire: be extremely wary of anyone who asks you to work for free!